 If your package has the letters KXA, KXB, or KXC following the Better if Used Before Date, it is NOT impacted by this recall.

-Kellogg’s asks consumers to not eat the food that is in packages being recalled.
+Kellogg’s asks consumers to check their cereal and do not eat the food that is in packages being recalled.
 Those with recalled cereal should contact Kellogg’s for a replacement coupon.